manishh-sharma/manish_taskharbor/README.md

 7. [Acknowledgements](#acknowledgements)
 ## 1. Project Topic: TaskHarbor - Task Management Application

-**TaskHarbor** is a robust task management application meticulously designed to cater to your organizational needs.
+**TaskHarbor** is a robust task management application that is designed to cater to your organizational needs.
 This project offers a comprehensive set of features to enhance task management and streamline your workflow:

 ## 1. Blockchain Integration